 How do I get started adopting from an agency?

 If you’re considering adoption, one of the first things I tell people to do is search and call a few good agencies in your area.
-In Arkansas, I work mostly with Shared Beginnings, but there are other great ones to choose from.
+In Arkansas and Missouri, I work with a variety of agencies.
 If you’re thinking about using an adoption agency, remember, it’s a little bit more expensive.
 You’re probably looking at between $20,000 and $35,000.
 However, the investment might be worth it to you to ensure an ethical adoption and a successful placement.